DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 // you never put statements in expressions
 (if () {})          // invalid

-// function are special objects, here we are creating function object and function has sepcial property that '() invoking a function' hence called IIFE
+// function are special objects, here we are creating function object and function has special property that '() invoking a function' hence called IIFE
 (function doubleNumber(num){
     return num * 2;
 }(5));  // 10